Education & Resources

 - Shortness of breath

 Because dialysis can supplement some of the things that are done by healthy kidneys, dialysis treatment may reduce these signs of ESRD.
-When your kidneys can no longer function to keep you healthy, you will need dialysis treatment.
+When your kidneys can no longer function to keep you healthy, dialysis is necessary.

 WHEN IS DIALYSIS NEEDED?